capelski/modena-v2/README.md

 Modena allows configuring certain app settings by placing a `modena.json` file in the root folder of the app.
 The settings that can be configured are listed below:

--   expressAppFile: Name of the file containing the function that returns the express app.
+-   **expressAppFile**: Name of the file containing the function that returns the express app.
 Defaults to `get-express-app.js`
--   publicDomainCrossAccess: When using public domains allows to access other apps if set to true (by \$modena query string parameters or using the apps namespace as relative url).
+-   **publicDomainCrossAccess**: When using public domains allows to access other apps if set to true (by \$modena query string parameters or using the apps namespace as relative url).
 Defaults to `false`
--   publicDomains: List of public domains bound to the app; see [URLs resolution](#urls-resolution) section for more details on how to link a public domain to an app.
+-   **publicDomains**: List of public domains bound to the app; see [URLs resolution](#urls-resolution) section for more details on how to link a public domain to an app.
 Defaults to `[]`

 ## Environment variables injection